CCSC Sailing Instructions

 8.2 Club Championship courses.
 All divisions will sail the same course that is the nominated Club Championship course with a common Club Championship finish.
 Times for Club Championship will be taken at this finish for all boats.

-8.3 Additional laps after the Club Championship finish may be allocated for some divisions for Spring Aggregate or Trophy races.
+8.3 Additional laps after the Club Championship finish may be allocated for some divisions.
 Second finish times taken after the additional laps, if specified, will count for the specified club aggregate or trophy race, but not Club Championship.

 8.4 In the case of divisions not allotted with additional laps the Club Championship finish time will be used for the specified club aggregate or trophy race.

 Marks will be inflatable buoys.